rabestro/exercism-api-powerquery-m/src/local-api/README.md

 * List exercise slugs from your local `problem-specifications` clone.
 * Fetch and parse `metadata.toml` for each local exercise.
 * Check for and retrieve deprecation notes from local `.deprecated` files.
-* Combine all this information into a comprehensive table of local exercises with their details.
+* Combine all this information into a comprehensive table of local exercises with their details, perfect for analysis in Excel or Power BI.

 While currently tailored for `problem-specifications`, the `ExercismReposRootPath` parameter is designed to support future extensions for accessing data from locally cloned track repositories (e.g., `awk`, `bash`).